 Coastal Barrier included in Coastal Barrier Resources System Natural Landmark

-The National Park Service web site can be found at: www.nps.gov.
+National Park Service website.
 Under “Find a Park,” click on Iowa to locate national monuments, national historic sites, and historic trails.

 Place printout from the website in the file.